NeuroTechX/ntx_slack_archive/eegdata.md

  >I really set out to make getting data from the openbci dead simple.
 Finally you can get 500hz json data with nano volts and timestamps!
 No more serial port!!

+9/6/2017 9:52 PM

+ **aj** :

+ >and you can control it with http commands :slightly_smiling_face: <https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.3.0>